theredsix/cerebellum/CONTRIBUTING.md

 ## Install locally

-Follow these steps to get started with Cerebellum AI:
+Follow these steps to get started with Cerebellum:

 1. Install dependencies:
    ```